jpchen/underdash-api/source/index.html.md

 ```
 [&#x24C8;](https://github.com/lodash/lodash/blob/4.17.3/lodash.js#L15042 "View in source") [&#x24C3;](https://www.npmjs.com/package/lodash.truncate "See the npm package") [&#x24C9;][1]

-Truncates `string` if it's longer than the given maximum string length.
+Truncates `string` if its longer than the given maximum string length.
 The last characters of the truncated string are replaced with the omission
 string which defaults to "...".